- About Us

 ELPC’s Next Generation Advisory Council of early- to mid-career professionals acts as ELPC ambassadors and supporters.
 Members are interested in sustainability and renewable energy development and in gaining access to substantive professional and networking opportunities.
 ELPC’s Next Gen Advisory Council meets quarterly for strategic policy briefings, networking receptions and fundraising events.
 The Council members are:

-is a Government Affairs associate at Stricklin & Associates, focusing on state policy.
+is Legislative Director of the Illinois Environmental Council.
+Smith was recently a Government Affairs associate at Stricklin & Associates, focusing on state policy.
 She worked previously as Chief of Staff for State Representative Ann Williams, Women's Outreach Coordinator for Quinn for Illinois, and as Clean Water Advocate for the Sierra Club of Illinois.
 She is pursuing her Masters of Environmental Law and Policy from Vermont Law School, B.A. in Environmental Studies from University of Colorado- Boulder, 2012.

 is the founder of The Chicago Sustainability Series and a consultant with a focus on tech and green clients.
 He co-leads the Community and Economic Development group of the Chicago Community Trust's Young Leaders Fund.